Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] columnsMat2; rowsMat1;

 [reference](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:matrices/x9e81a4f98389efdf:multiplying-matrices-by-matrices/a/multiplying-matrices#).
-A matrix can be multiplied by any other matrix that has the same number of rows as the first has columns.
+A matrix can be multiplied by any other matrix that has the same number of rows as the first columns.
 I.E. A matrix with 2 columns can be multiplied by any matrix with 2 rows

 #### Q144.
 What is the output of this comprehension?